 Determination and verification of death was completed without knowledge of randomization group.

 - Dietary weight loss: 18 total months in which social cognitive theory principles were utilized to help participants cut energy intake in order to lose at least 5% of initial body weight

 - Exercise alone: Three days per week for 18 months of a prescribed exercise program consisting of 30 minutes aerobic exercise plus 15 minutes resistance training plus 15 minutes cool down

 - Dietary weight loss plus exercise: Combination of dietary weight loss and exercise programs

-- Healthy lifestyle control: Attended three group educational sessions on osteoarthritis, obese and exercise during months one to three, followed by monthly phone contact during months four to six and bi-monthly phone contact for months seven to 18.
+- Healthy lifestyle control: Attended three group educational sessions on osteoarthritis, obesity and exercise during months one to three, followed by monthly phone contact during months four to six and bi-monthly phone contact for months seven to 18.

 - The four randomization groups were combined into two groups for analysis: "weight loss intervention" combined the dietary weight loss and dietary weight loss plus exercise groups.
 "Non-weight loss intervention" combined the exercise alone and healthy lifestyle control groups.